-And let us not be weary in well doing: for in due season we shall reap, if we faint not – Galatians 6:9
+And let us not be weary in well doing: for in due season we shall reap if we faint not – Galatians 6:9.

 Emotions can make you laugh for one hour and cry the next.
 Not wanting them doesn’t stop them from coming, and wanting them doesn’t make them come.
 They are apt to quit on us when we need them most and flare up when we wish they would go away.
-The truth is, we’re always going to have emotions, and it’s not a sin to have them.
+The truth is, we’ll always have emotions, and having them is not a sin.
 It’s when we follow them that we often get into trouble.
 If we allow the Holy Spirit to teach us, you and I can recognize our feelings and realize where they are trying to take us.
 Emotions, or feelings, are part of our soulish realm.

 Once our emotions get stirred up, they can quickly deceive our minds.
 After this happens, the voice of our conscience, which operates out of our spirit, is denied its normal standard of judgment.
 In other words, our God-given inner voice of insight and understanding becomes drowned out by the cries of our emotions.
-In this unstable state, we don’t know God’s will for our lives.
+We don’t know God’s will for our lives in this unstable state.
 We become confused about what we should and shouldn’t do.
 As a result, of our confusion, we commit to things that God doesn’t want us to commit to, we quit doing things that God wants us to remain a part of, and we say things that damage our relationships.

-The Holy Spirit is something that all Christians must-have, it’s the Spirit of God living within our spirit.
-He’s our teacher, director, and guide, He will lead us into truth when the word or action is a lie.
-He will direct us in what to say when to say it, and the manner we say it.
-Emotions have caused many women to marry people they knew within their heart, this wasn’t the right person to marry, but because they were in such a rush to marry, they married them and many are now living in torment.
+The Holy Spirit is something that all Christians must have; it’s the Spirit of God living within our spirit.
+He’s our teacher, director, and guide.
+He will lead us to the truth when the word or action is a lie.
+He will direct us in what to say, when, and how we say it.
+Emotions have caused many women to marry people they knew within their hearts; this wasn’t the right person to marry, but because they were in such a rush to marry, they married them, and many are now living in torment.